How to Get Accepted as a Microstock Contributor

-At some microstock agencies you need to have a sample of your work evaluated to be approved as a contributor.
-Agencies need to maintain the quality of their portfolio.
+At some microstock agencies you need to have a sample of your work evaluated to be approved as a contributing photographer or illustrator.
+They do this to maintain the quality of their portfolio.
 They also need to protect themselves from spending too much time and resources reviewing submissions from photographers whose photos aren’t yet commercial quality.

-I’m an amateur photographer and when I first started I had very little experience.
+I’m a hobbyist photographer and when I first started I had very little experience.
 I had to work harder than most to get through the process.
 I was rejected 3 times at iStockphoto, rejected twice at Shutterstock and rejected once at StockXpert.
-Here’s some advice from these experiences.
+Here’s what I’ve learned from these experiences.

 Wait Until You’re Ready

 Maybe you just completed your photography degree.
 Maybe you just got your first digital SLR camera.
 Maybe you just discovered microstock.
 Whatever your situation, do some research and planning before jumping in.
 Why?
 Some agencies enforce a ‘training period’ if you’re rejected.
-At Shutterstock you need to wait a month before reapplying.
+At Shutterstock you need to wait a month before reapplying after a rejected application.

 Apply with Technically Good Photos

-If you don’t know about noise, composition and exposure, don’t apply.
-If you want to make any respectable amount of money with microstock, these are things you’re going to need to know anyway.
+If you don’t know how to spot noise, know workable composition and understand exposure, don’t apply.
+If you want to make any respectable amount of money with microstock, these are things you’re going to need to know very well.
 Resist the temptation to jump right in with what you’ve got if you don’t know if it’s good or not.
 The Internet is full of great resources to improve your knowledge of photography.

 Apply with Commercial Photos